 You should speak with your healthcare provider before making changes in this medication.
 If you are experiencing nausea and vomiting or gastrointestinal problems that are affecting your ability to function, speak with your healthcare provider about which medication would be best for you and your baby.
 For more information on nausea and vomiting in pregnancy, please see the MotherToBaby fact sheet on Nausea and Vomiting in Pregnancy at https://mothertobaby.org/fact-sheets/nausea-vomiting-pregnancy-nvp/pdf/.

 Can metoclopramide increase the chance for a miscarriage?

+Miscarriage can occur in any pregnancy.
 A small number of studies did not find an increased chance for miscarriage among women taking metoclopramide.

 Can taking metoclopramide during pregnancy cause birth defects?

-Unlikely.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 Current information does not suggest an increased chance for birth defects when metoclopramide is taken early in pregnancy.

 Can taking metoclopramide during pregnancy cause other pregnancy complications?